mxjp/gluon/README.md

 ```

 ## Components
-On gluon, components are simple functions that return content and take arbitrary inputs.
+In gluon, components are simple functions that return content and take arbitrary inputs.
 When used with JSX syntax, props are passed as the first argument.
 ```tsx
 import { mount, Signal } from "@mxjp/gluon";